truecaller/ios-sdk/README.md

 	![Profile request button](https://raw.githubusercontent.com/truecaller/ios-sdk/master/documentation/images/profile-request-button.png)

-    Note: We also provide a custom button style which is the default one where you can customise the appearance and get the functionality out of the box.
-Predefined styles available are: white and blue.
+    Note: We also provide a custom button style where you can customise the appearance and get the functionality out of the box.
+Predefined styles available are: white and blue (which is the default one).

     b.
 If you prefer to do it yourself, you can use the method requestTrueProfile.